BDC Hamburger Icon

 Open row

 Successful warehouse management relies on goal setting and progress tracking, but you cannot see growth without some way to measure it.
-Key performance indicators (KPIs) allow businesses to track and analyze data from various areas of the company, thereby making warehouse operations as efficient and successful as possible.
-It is important for warehouse leaders to understand what KPIs are, why they are necessary and which ones are the most essential for warehouses.
+That’s where key performance indicators (KPIs) come in.
+Businesses can analyze data from various areas of the company to improve warehouse management when they understand KPIs, why they are necessary and which are essential for warehouses.

 What are KPIs?

-KPIs are measurements that allow business leaders to assess their company’s performance, determine goals and pinpoint areas in need of improvement.
+KPIs are measurements that allow business leaders to assess their company’s performance, determine goals and pinpoint areas for improvement.
 Tracking KPIs allows companies to narrow their focus on what needs attention.
+According to Amanda Russo, founder and CEO of Cornerstone Paradigm Consulting, LLC, these metrics are also crucial for compliance and competitiveness.

 Warehouse KPIs can help managers make more informed decisions to improve performance and efficiency, thus providing these benefits:

-• Optimized warehouse costs: KPIs track the costs of various operations based on time, orders packed and picked, the costs of products and resources, and order cycle times.
-This data can help business leaders decide how to use money more effectively and reduce costs.
+• Optimized warehouse costs: KPIs track the costs of various operations based on time, orders packed and picked, the costs of products and resources and order cycle times.
+This data can help business leaders decide how to use money more effectively and reduce operational costs.

 • Increased operational efficiency: Managers can use KPIs to assess progress toward warehouse goals and use them to tweak operations that are not succeeding.

-• Improved workplace safety: It is imperative to track equipment breakdowns, injury rates and other safety-related measures.
+• Improved workplace safety: Tracking equipment breakdowns, injury rates and other safety-related measures is imperative.
 This can help minimize the chances of workers getting hurt on the job.

-• Strengthened customer experience: To boost customer satisfaction, use KPIs to track orders and shipping times.
-Providing this information to customers can help solve any issues or identify mistakes within orders early in the process.
+• Strengthened customer experience: Using KPIs to track orders and shipping times can boost customer satisfaction.
+Providing this information to customers can help solve issues or identify mistakes within orders early in the process.

 The most important KPIs for warehouses